Polyvagal theory: Proposed ventral vagal complex (VVC)

-Vagal tone as a physiological marker of stress
+Vagal tone as a marker of stress

 In order to maintain homeostasis, the central nervous system responds constantly, via neural feedback, to environmental cues.
 Stressful events disrupt the rhythmic structure of autonomic states, and subsequently, behaviors.
 Since the vagus plays such an integral role in the peripheral nervous system via regulation of heart rate, Porges suggests that the amplitude of respiratory sinus arrhythmia (RSA) is a good index of parasympathetic nervous system activity via the cardiac vagus.
 That is, RSA is proposed as a measurable, noninvasive way to see how the vagus modulates heart rate activity in response to stress.
 If true, this method could be useful to measure individual differences in stress reactivity.

 RSA is the widely used measure of the amplitude of heart rate rhythm associated with the rate of spontaneous breathing.
 Research has shown that amplitude of RSA is an accurate indicator of the efferent influence of the vagus on the heart.
 Since inhibitory effects of the VVC branch of the vagus allow for a wide range of adaptive, prosocial behaviors, it has been theorized that individuals with greater vagal tone are able to exhibit a greater range of such behaviors.
 On the other hand, decreased vagal tone is associated with illnesses and medical complications that compromise the CNS.
 These complications may reduce one's capacity to respond to stress appropriately.

 Clinical applications in the human fetus

 Healthy human fetuses have high variability in heart rate, which is mediated by the vagus.
 On the other hand, heart rate decelerations, which are also mediated by the vagus, are a sign of fetal distress.
-More specifically, prolonged withdrawal of vagal influence on the heart creates a physiological vulnerability to the influence of the Dorsal Vagal Control, which in turn produces bradycardia (very low heart rate).
-However, the onset of this deceleration is commonly preceded by transitory tachycardia, which is reflective of the immediate effects of Ventral Vagal Control withdrawal.
+More specifically, prolonged withdrawal of vagal influence on the heart creates a physiological vulnerability to the influence of the dorsal vagal complex, which in turn produces bradycardia (very low heart rate).
+However, the onset of this deceleration is commonly preceded by transitory tachycardia, which is reflective of the immediate effects of ventral vagal complex withdrawal.

-Results of Porges' theory

-According to Bessel van der Kolk, professor of psychiatry at the Boston University School of Medicine:

-Others disagree with this assessment and would consider the theory an unnecessary and unsubstantiated conflict imposed on the public dialogue.

 Criticism

+In a 2021 publication, Porges stated that "the theory was not proposed to be either 'proven' or 'falsified', rather to be informed by research and modified".
+Falsifiability is a central tenet of the scientific method.

+In a 2023 review of the literature, Paul Grossman lists five premises of polyvagal theory and states that "there is broad consensus among experts [...] that each basic physiological assumption of the polyvagal theory is untenable.
+Much of the existing evidence, upon which these consensuses are grounded, strongly indicates that the underlying polyvagal hypotheses have been falsified."

+Although proponents like Bessel van der Kolk praise the theory's explanatory power, Grossman considers the explanations offered by the theory unsubstantiated.